SkylineCommunications/dataminer-docs/connector-help/connector_help/Elemental Conductor.md

 ## Notes

 The API Key that is needed to log on to an authenticated system is not the same as the password.
-To find the API Key, use the web interface, log on with the username and password, and go to [http://\<ipaddress_Conductor_Node\>/users.xml]().If you cannot find the API Key there, check here instead: [http://\<ipaddress_Conductor_Node\>/user_profile]().
+To find the API Key, use the web interface, log on with the username and password, and go to [http://\<ipaddress_Conductor_Node\>/users.xml]().
+If you cannot find the API Key there, check here instead: [http://\<ipaddress_Conductor_Node\>/user_profile]().
 Make sure that you do not copy "hidden spaces" before or after the key.